 A list of journeys being provided with a second bus, The list may change as time goes on.

 Should any bus service be identified as over-subscribed, either on a journey open to the public or one closed to students, the council and bus operators will use best endeavours to provide extra capacity for students as swiftly as possible.

 School and college students may of course also travel on buses that are open to the general public, but subject to a reduced number of passengers for social distancing, as determined by the operator and the type of bus used.

 Local bus services primarily for schools or colleges

 Some schools and colleges are served by local bus services that are specifically designed for the travel needs of students.
 These are additional to the main bus network and run on school/college days only, typically with one journey in the morning and one in the afternoon.
-Although these services could normally be used by anybody, from 1 September they will be restricted to students at the educational sites served and will no longer be available to the general public.
-As that will be the case, once again the government guidance does not insist on social distancing being applied.
+Although these services could normally be used by anybody, most now are restricted to students at the educational sites served and are no longer available to the general public.
+As that is the case, the government guidance does not insist on social distancing being applied.

 The timetables for bus services designed primarily for students are included on the bus timetable pages of the Surrey County Council website and are highlighted as 'Service only available to school or college students'.